 The Department of Nutrition’s mission is to improve and protect the public’s health through teaching, research and practices that foster optimal nutrition.
 Our vision is to achieve optimal nutrition for all people around the globe.

 The Department of Nutrition of the University of North Carolina at Chapel Hill was established in 1946 with the aid of a grant from the General Education Board of the Rockefeller Foundation.
 Support from the U.S. Children’s Bureau enabled the first three students to complete a one-year Master’s of Public Health program in 1951.
 From 1951 to 1972 students admitted to the graduate program in public health nutrition were required to have an undergraduate degree in food, nutrition, dietetics or home economics.

 With greater public interest in nutrition, increasing numbers of graduates from diverse baccalaureate programs started to seek careers in public health nutrition, and the Department began to recruit into the program persons with a broad educational base in the arts, humanities and behavioral sciences.
 In 1972 the Master’s Program in Public Health Nutrition added a two-year track to admit students with undergraduate degrees in the basic sciences, behavioral sciences and humanities.

 The Doctor of Public Health degree was offered in 1977 but with the growing popularity of the PhD program this program was discontinued in 2009.
 In 1991 the Department was approved to grant the Doctor of Philosophy degree, with specialization in nutritional biochemistry, nutrition epidemiology or nutrition intervention and policy.

 Now named the Department of Nutrition, it is recognized globally for research and training.
-The department has expanded since its establishment and now boasts three research divisions: nutritional biochemistry, nutrition epidemiology and nutrition intervention and policy.
 It has also expanded to be part of both the School and the School of Medicine.